cauchyh/CC150_LeetCode/readme.txt

 t is a version control system.
 Git is free software.
-2
+3
+Git is free software distributed under GPI